How Vulnerable is Your Remote Camera Network to Security Threats?

 Role Based Permissions and IP Restrictions

-Support for SSO (Single Sign-On), Role-based user permissions, and Zero-Trust access architecture enables multiple layers of access control and provides our users with the power to control who has access with confidence.
-These features allow different members of your team to only gain access to areas of WxVision software that are valuable to them.
+Support for SSO (single sign-on), role-based user permissions, and zero-trust access architecture enables multiple layers of access control and provides our users with the power to control who has access with confidence.
+These features allow different members of your team to only gain access to areas of WMVision software that are valuable to them.

-WxVision software is IP Address restricted, only giving IP Addresses at your station access to the User Interface, minimizing the risk of a security breach.
+WMVision software is IP Address restricted, only giving IP addresses at your station access to the user interface, minimizing the risk of a security breach.

 No Open Ports or Port Forwarding Required

-WxVision systems are compatible with most firewalls out-of-the-box; both at the station and at remote camera sites.
+WMVision systems are compatible with most firewalls out-of-the-box; both at the station and at remote camera sites.
 This means no ports to open or forward which would open your network up to security concerns.
-WxVision makes it easy and we encourage the use of security products such as firewalls.
+WMVision makes it easy and we encourage the use of security products such as firewalls.

-All WxVision systems are built on the Linux operating system which was chosen for its reliability and strong security stance
+All WMVision systems are built on the Linux operating system which was chosen for its reliability and strong security stance